New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 What if the booking spans two custom rates?

-If a booking spans two custom rates (where the rates don't overlap), then the price is calculated on the start date of the custom rate, not the start date of the booking.
+If a booking spans two custom rates (where the rates don't overlap), then the price is calculated on the custom rate's start date, not the booking's start date.

 For example, a 14-day booking might span Spring and Summer rates, so 7 days would be priced at the Spring rate and 7 days at the Summer rate.